-- Create a new directory under mod/
+· Create a new directory under mod/

-- · Create a new start.php

-- Create a manifest.xml file describing your theme.
+- Create a new start.php - Create a manifest.xml file describing your theme.

-3.24.2 Customize the CSS
+Customize the CSS

-As of Elgg 1.8, the css is split into several files based on what aspects of the site you're theming.
+The css is split into several files based on what aspects of the site you're theming.
 This allows you to tackle them one at a time, giving you a chance to make real progress without getting overwhelmed.